Derek Heeren, Ph.D., P.E.

 Aug 11, 2016: BSE harvests bumper crop of awards at ASABE conference

 Sep 08, 2015: Fountain Wars team building momentum for future

 - MSYM 452/852 Irrigation Systems Management (fall semesters)

 - AGEN/MSYM 854 Irrigation Laboratory and Field Course (summer of even years)

 - MSYM 855 Advanced Irrigation Management (spring of odd years)

-- AGEN 957 Modeling Vadose Zone Hydrology (spring of even years)
+- AGEN/BSEN 957 Modeling Vadose Zone Hydrology (spring of even years)

 About Derek Heeren

-Derek leads a research and teaching program at UNL which focuses on irrigation engineering and management, and vadose zone hydrology.
-He obtained his doctorate while working as a Research Engineer in the Biosystems and Agricultural Engineering Department at Oklahoma State University.
+The overarching objective of Derek's research program is to enhance and improve both the sustainability of water resources (water quantity and water quality) and the profitability of agricultural production in Nebraska and the Great Plains.
+The objective of his teaching program is to prepare students to be wise managers of irrigation, water resources, and agricultural systems.
+Derek obtained his doctorate while working as a Research Engineer in the Biosystems and Agricultural Engineering Department at Oklahoma State University.
 He received his bachelor’s and master’s degrees in agricultural and biosystems engineering from South Dakota State University.
 Before graduate school, Derek spent two years working at a geotechnical engineering firm in the St. Louis, Missouri, area.
 Derek grew up in southeastern South Dakota on a farm that included corn, soybean, alfalfa, dairy, and beef production.
 During high school he developed an interest in conserving natural resources while participating in FFA land judging and natural resources competitions.

 Honors and Awards